-• C and C++ library changes between RVCT v2.2 and RVCT v3.0 on page 9-5.
+C and C++ library changes between RVCT v2.2 and RVCT v3.0 on page 10-5.

-• Region-related symbols on page 7-5.
+Region-related symbols on page 7-5.

-- user_setup_stackheap() on page 2-60 - Legacy function user initial stackheap() on page 2-70.
+- Legacy function user_initial_stackheap() on page 2-70.

 8.8 What is a root region?

 A root region is a region with the same load and execution address.
 The initial entry point of the image must be in a root region.
 If the initial entry point is not in a root region, the link fails and the linker gives an error message.